Rautahat District

 Nunthar is a famous place for picnic and there is a temple of lord shiva which is located in Paurai Bagmati, Rautahat.

-Rautahat district of Nepal is rich in natural resources.
+Rautahat district is rich in natural resources.
 There are varieties of trees and varieties of medicinal herbs in the forest of Rautahat.
-There are dense forest with varieties of Wild Animals in the forest of Rautahat.
-The Animals include Cheetah, Tiger, Elephant, varieties of Snakes, etc. There are also varieties of birds in the forest of Rautahat.
-The bird includes Dove, hornbill, parrots, pigeons, cuckoo,sparrow,crow and many more.
+There are dense forest with varieties of wild animals in the forest of Rautahat, including cheetahs, tigers, elephants, varieties of snakes, etc. There are also varieties of birds in the forests of Rautahat, including doves, hornbills, parrots, pigeons, cuckoos, sparrows, crows, and many more.

 Geography and Climate

 The Manusmara River flows through the district, and feeds a canal for irrigating 3200 hectares of land.